DalaiLlama/build/README.md

 # Issues #
 * When building within cyginw, use the mingw binaries.
 Problems with [statically linking against cygwin1.dll](http://stackoverflow.com/questions/340696/can-you-statically-compile-a-cygwin-application).
-Need to check with with using the `-mno-cygwin` flag.
+Need to check the `-mno-cygwin` flag.

 # TODO #